felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 puzzles.
 A book you chose almost certainly contains parts of the answer to the question that made you choose it.

-Imagine how you will feel when your book shows you a new way to think about a specific problem you couldn't quite figure out.
+Imagine how you will feel when you find a book that shows you a new way to think about a specific problem you couldn't quite figure out.
 Suddenly, a new connection occurs in your brain.
 Now, all you can see is the answer.
 Everything simply  makes  sense!
 Personally, this is among